This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Our response: Literally no.

 Even at the highest statistical estimates, it simply isn’t true that all guys watch porn.Solano, I., Eaton, N. R., & O'Leary, K. D. (2020).
 Pornography Consumption, Modality and Function in a Large Internet Sample.
 Journal of sex research, 57(1), 92–103. https://doi.org/10.1080/00224499.2018.1532488Copy There are over 6 million Fighters on our social platforms who beg to differ, many of whom are guys.
 It’s degrading to say that everyone watches porn because it’s simply not true.
-There are countless people who have learned about the harms of porn and chosen to do something else with their time.
+Countless individuals have learned about porn’s harms and decided to spend their time on healthier activities instead.

 Regardless, high prevalence rates do not negate the negative effects of porn.
 Even if everyone consumed porn, that wouldn’t automatically make it a healthy pastime.